History of agriculture in California: Indigenous Californian Land Management

+Colonial Mission Establishment

 In the late 1700s, Franciscan missionaries established Spanish missions in California.
 Like earlier Spanish missions established in Baja California, these missions were surrounded by agricultural land, growing crops from Europe and the Americas, and raising animals originating from Europe.
 Indigenous workers from Baja California made up a large part of the initial labor force on California missions.
 In the early 1800s, this flow of laborers from Baja California had largely stopped, and the missions relied on converts from local tribes.
 By 1806, over 20,000 Mission Indians were "attached" to the California missions.
 As missions were expected to become largely self-sufficient, farming was a critically important Mission industry.

 George Vancouver visited Mission San Buenaventura in 1793 and noted the wide variety of crops grown: apples, pears, plums, figs, oranges, grapes, peaches, pomegranates, plantain, banana, coconut, sugar cane, indigo, various herbs, and prickly pear.

 Livestock was raised for meat, wool, leather, and tallow, and for cultivating the land.
 In 1832, at the height of their prosperity, the missions collectively owned over 150,000 cattle and over 120,000 sheep.
 They also raised horses, goats, and pigs.

 While the Spanish were the most successful farmers active in California in the early 1800s, they were not the only ones.
 In 1812, the Russians established Fort Ross in what is now Sonoma County, California, and intended the fort in part as an agricultural supply point for other Russian activity on the west coast.
 Despite Russian plans for the colony, agriculture at Fort Ross had low yields, significantly lower than the California missions.
-Inefficient farming methods, labour shortages, coastal fog, and rodents all contributed to limit agriculture at the fort.
+Inefficient farming methods, labor shortages, coastal fog, and rodents all contributed to limit agriculture at the fort.

 The Spanish (1784–1810) and Mexican (1819–1846) governments made a large number of land grants to private individuals from 1785 to 1846.
 These ranchos included land taken from the missions following government-imposed secularization in 1833, after which the missions' productivity declined significantly.
 The ranchos were focused on cattle, and hides and tallow were their main products.
 There was no market for large quantities of beef (before refrigeration and railroads) until the California Gold Rush.